mahype/Immoticket24-enon/readme.md

 ## Anomalies

+- Never update the plugins via the admin!
+Use composer, because of patches (@see patches dir)
-There is a lot of procedual code.
+- There is a lot of procedual code.
 Functions will be found in plugins and also in theme files. ;) Have a lot of fun!